 - Dropped in the Mac/PC port, where corking the exit is a major part of strategy.
 Unfortunately, there is still one very embarrassing type of telefrag: If unattended vehicles are set to respawn and you're standing at the wrong spawn point, it will literally pounce on top of you for an instant kill.

-- A boss in Castlevania: Order of Ecclesia uses a glyph to pass through walls.
+- A boss in Castlevania: Order of Ecclesia uses a glyph to pass through walls to avoid the explosions of the bombs he fills the room with and carries an infinite amount of Super Potions, making it impossible to kill him the normal way.
 Absorb the glyph while he's inside the wall and he dies instantly.

 - Also, Sector 8 has a Trapmine — an item you can set on a teleport pad that goes off when anyone teleports through it, instagibbing the sucker that uses it (except in version 1.6) and rendering the teleporter unusable.
 Do NOT use it when Dan tells you to: save it for a later teleporter in the same sector, where it is much more needed.

-- The Malor spell in Wizardry involved teleportation via punching in the proper code for the desired area.
+- The Malor spell in Wizardry involves teleportation via punching in grid references for the desired area.
 The catch?
-Punch it in wrong and you appear inside a rock or some other undesirable place, killing the entire party.
+Punch it in wrong and you could appear inside a rock or some other undesirable place, killing the entire party.

 - In Roblox, the CFrame system actively tries to keep players (and other objects) from sticking into each other, even if they have disabled collision.
 (Sidestepped by scripting and simultaniously anchoring the bricks, preventing flying stuff from going everywhere.
 For non-CanCollideable objects, the physics object "BodyPosition" also works.)
 Sometimes it also leads to players stacked up on a SpawnLocation.
 Telefragging must be deliberately scripted into a place (and even then it's hard.)
 The trope is also played straight with Regeneration Buttons: If a player stand where an object is created when the button is pushed, they are trapped inside until either they reset themselves (many in-game items have been created to do this in the most humorous way possible) or a benevolent player triggers the regen again, which normally has a delay timer.
 Sometimes, a place creator may actually put the regen button right below where the seat of a vehicle appears, causing the player to instantly get control of the vehicle.
 Kid-friendly Ludicrous Gibs result if a player dies in any way (being a Lego-like game, they literally fall apart, no blood involved, though a player's head may roll away to who-knows-where, taking the camera with it since the camera only watches the head, not the player as a whole), and if they were the driver of a vehicle, it also falls apart.

-- Achron is set to feature a time specific version of this called "chronofragging".
+- Achron features a time specific version of this called "chronofragging".
 When a unit travels through time, if the location at the arrival time is occupied, the unit will chronofrag whatever unit it runs into, dealing significant damage to both units.
 This can most easily happen if you set a unit near a chronoporter.
 If the unit is standing idly for a while and gets sent back in time, it will still be standing in that spot in the past (since it hasn't moved) and will frag itself.
-Traditional Telefragging, however, is averted.
+Traditional Telefragging, however, is prevented.
 They just teleport slightly to the side.

 - In Star Control and Star Control 2, the special power of the Arilou spaceship is random teleport through the battlefield (a Colombus-effect bubble of space around planet).
 There is a small non-cumulative chance every time you teleport to end up inside the planet.
 This doesn't end well for you.